Renovating Folkestone Harbour – A Labour of Love

 Discovering the past

-“We also found a large area that had been used as toilets, close to the site of the former Mole Café, where troops were fed and watered as they passed through the port during World War I. When we removed the decaying render, we found glazed tiles beneath, many of which had been smashed over the years in order to hold the render in place.
+“We also found a large area that had been used as toilets, close to the site of the former Mole Café.
+This was where troops were fed and watered as they passed through the port during World War I. When we removed the decaying render, we found glazed tiles beneath, many of which had been smashed over the years in order to hold the render in place.
 It represents an important detail of the history of the Harbour.”

 Harbour work continues